Therapeutic radiographer

 Qualifications

-To practise as a therapeutic radiographer you must be registered with the HCPC.
-In order to register, you must successfully complete an HCPC-approved therapeutic radiography training programme at either undergraduate or postgraduate level.
-See the HCPC Register of approved education and training programmes.
+To practise as a therapeutic radiographer, you must be registered with the Health & Care Professions Council (HCPC).
+To achieve this, you must complete an HCPC-approved therapeutic radiography training programme at either undergraduate or postgraduate level.

-The BSc (Hons) Therapeutic Radiography lasts three years full time (four years in Scotland), with a six-year, part-time option available at Birmingham City University.
+The BSc (Hons) Therapeutic Radiography lasts three years full time (four years in Scotland) with a six-year, part-time option available at Birmingham City University.
+You'll typically need three A-levels, including a science, plus five GCSEs (at Grade 4/5 or above) including English, maths and science (or equivalent).
 Applications are made via the Universities and Colleges Admissions Service (UCAS).

 If you've already got a degree in a science or health-related subject, typically a 2:1 or above, you may be eligible to apply for an HCPC-approved two-year accelerated postgraduate course in therapeutic radiography.

-Both undergraduate and postgraduate training consists of a mix of study and clinical placement, approximately 50% of each.
-Subjects covered include anatomy, physiology, radiation physics, ethics, the social and psychological aspects of cancer care and the practice and science of imaging.
+Both undergraduate and postgraduate training consists of a mix of study and clinical placement.
+Subjects covered include anatomy, physiology, radiation physics, radiobiology, ethics, the social and psychological aspects of cancer care, and the practice and science of imaging.

-All students will need to pass a criminal records check and get occupational health clearance.
+All students will need to have a criminal records check and get occupational health clearance.

 All UK approved courses lead to professional qualification, eligibility to apply for registration with the HCPC and membership of the Society of Radiographers.

-All eligible pre-registration undergraduate and postgraduate therapeutic radiography students studying in England can receive funding support of at least £5,000 per year.
+All eligible pre-registration undergraduate and postgraduate therapeutic radiography students studying in England can receive funding support of at least £5,000 per year through the NHS Learning Support Fund.
 You'll also receive an extra £1,000 as therapeutic radiography is a shortage specialism.
 You don't have to pay it back and are still able to access funding for tuition and maintenance loans from the Student Loans Company.
 For more information, see Health Careers.

 For details of financial support available to students in Scotland, Wales and Northern Ireland, see: